netgen-layouts/layouts-docs/cookbook/custom_query_types.rst

 Notice that we didn't specify the human readable label for the parameter.
 That's because it is generated automatically via translation system.
-To create the correct labels for your query type parameters, you need to add one string to ``ngbm`` translation catalog for every parameter in your query type with the format ``query.<query_type>.<parameter_name>`` where ``query_type`` and ``parameter_name`` are placeholders that need to be replaced with correct values.
+To create the correct labels for your query type parameters, you need to add one string to ``nglayouts`` translation catalog for every parameter in your query type with the format ``query.<query_type>.<parameter_name>`` where ``query_type`` and ``parameter_name`` are placeholders that need to be replaced with correct values.